circlefin/malachite/specs/quint/specs/reset/README.md

 The following actions reduce the number of possible behaviors compared to `step`:

 - `stepNoRegs`: No registrations are ever added.
 While the standard step uses `addRegistration`, this is omitted here.
 This is done to highlight that liveness of the protocol depends to a large extent to the fact that registrations are continuously added ("infinitely often").
-While we do not check liveness conditions, yet, we observe the consequence by the fact that many witnesses that are reached under the standard step action cannot be reached here.
+While we do not check liveness conditions yet, we observe the consequence by the fact that many witnesses that are reached under the standard step action cannot be reached here.
 - `stepProvableL2BlocksOnly`: all blocks added to L2 are provable.
 The standard step uses `addL2Block`, which non-deterministically sets a block provable or not.

 The following actions add faulty behaviors compared to `step`:

 - `stepWithPotentiallyOldProofs` and `stepWithPotentiallyFutureProofs`: these actions try to add proofs to L1 that do not match the height of the last proof submitted to L1.
-The standard step uses `addL1Block` that computes a proof from the correct height, but potentially submits an invalid proof instead.
+The standard step uses `addL1Block` that computes a proof always from the correct height (but potentially submits an invalid proof instead).
 - `stepWithInvalidRegs`: This adds registrations to L2 that are not coming from L1.